turingschool/gear-up/crucial_conversations_support.markdown

 1. Did you pay your tab?
 3. Walk?
 Someone as cute as you shouldn't be walking home alone.
-5. I can keep you warm tonight.
-We don't need to tell anybody.
+5. We don't need to tell anybody.
-7. Just this one night.
-C'mon.

 ## 3. Happy Hour - Person B